-It is an apprenticeship system if you like, but unlike most apprenticeships which have an end date, in counselling, the supervisee never arrives at the at a point that they don’t continue to need this protection.
+It is an apprenticeship system if you like, but unlike most apprenticeships which have an end date, in counselling, the supervisee never arrives at the point that they don’t continue to need this protection.

-Supervision is a mandatory requirement of most professional human service organisations and should be written into any contracts where a Counsellor is employed.
+Supervision is a mandatory requirement of most professional human service organisations and should be written into any contracts where a counsellor is employed.
 Counsellors in private practice are required to organize their own supervision or apply to counselling associations such as ACCA, ACA or PACFA to be referred to a registered supervisor.

 What happens in supervision?

-Supervision involves the following four areas:
+Supervision involves the following three areas:

 Typically this would occur through the discussion of specific cases that the supervisee is wishing to explore or receive advice on or have confirmation on in case analysis or planning.